thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 By default, each widget uses its **own** time window.
 You can instead use the **dashboard time window** by enabling the corresponding option.

-To hide the time-window selector from end users for this widget, clear the **Display time window** checkbox.
+To hide the time-window selector from end users for this widget, turn off the **Display time window** option.

 Learn more in the [time window guide](/docs/{{docsPrefix}}user-guide/dashboards/#time-window){:target="_blank"}.